 Well, the herbs all have their own medicinal qualities and are extremely nutritious.
 They are green and possess all of the nutritional benefits of green leafy vegetables.
 I’ve touted the benefits of leafy greens here.
 All of these herbs are also very immune supportive.
 The olive oil is essential for the absorption of fat-soluble vitamins from the mix and the garlic, lemon juice and zest gives it even more of an immune kick.

-- 2 packed cups (approx. of mixed leaves like parsley, basil, oregano, chives, thyme, sage, tarragon, lemon sorrel, kale and or spinach.
+- 2 cups mixed fresh herbs and leaves (approx. of mixed leaves like parsley, basil, oregano, chives, thyme, sage, tarragon, lemon sorrel, kale and or spinach.
 I like to use mostly a selection of as many different herbs so that no one flavour dominates.
 Though if you love a particular flavour, then let it shine!
 The kale or spinach should add a bit of bulk but no real flavour)

 - In a processor or Thermomix, place the garlic, herbs (picked off the woody stems), leaves and capers and pulse until finely chopped.